What is a caution plus 3 interview or voluntary interview with the police?

 Be prepared, the days before the interview are a real window of opportunity to prepare your defence.
 You don’t want to be sitting in interview when it’s all going wrong thinking “I wish I’d prepared better for this”.
 Think about what allegation is being made and what your version of events is.
 Think about any evidence or witnesses you have that can help you.
 Do your research and see if you have a defence that can be raised in interview.

 If you instruct a solicitor like me, the disclosure (this is the details of the allegation), can be obtained from the police in advance of the interview.
 You can then meet your solicitor to discuss your case and plan your defence, so you are fully prepared for the interview.
 On the day, your solicitor should attend with you and advise you throughout.

 When you attend you are not under arrest, so there is no risk of being in the cells, you are free to leave at any time, and after the interview you will leave immediately.

-It’s your case, if you can afford a private solicitor like me to do the early advice and preparation, and to attend with you on the day then great, but if not then just be as prepared as you can be, and make sure you turn up!
+It’s your case, get a solicitor like me to do the early advice and preparation, and to attend with you on the day, but if not then just be as prepared as you can be, and make sure you turn up!

 To learn about what happens in interview or after your release please read my other blogs.